AlgoMaster Logo

 Intuition

-Instead of restarting the scan for each starting position, we maintain a window defined by two pointers — left and right.
-We expand the window by moving right forward, and when we've included too many zeros (more than k), we shrink from the left until the window is valid again.
+Instead of restarting the scan for each starting position, maintain a window defined by two pointers, left and right.
+Expand the window by moving right forward.
+When the window holds more than k zeros, shrink from the left until it is valid again.

 Algorithm